Janghyun1230/Speaker_Verification/README.md

 # Speaker_Verification
-Implementation of generalized end-to-end loss for speaker verification
+Tensorflow implementation of generalized end-to-end loss for speaker verification

 ### Explanation
 - This code is the implementation of generalized end-to-end loss for speaker verification (https://arxiv.org/abs/1710.10467)